 Part 3 of the Implementation Framework sets out the actions for the current financial year.
 Part 3 will be updated annually following the review process set out in the CERP Implementation Framework.

-Option 1 - Adopt the CERP Implementation Framework as presented
+Option 1 - Adopt the CERP Implementation Framework as presented provides a structure for implementing a key strategic document that has been subject to extensive community consultation.

 Option 2 - Request further changes to the CERP Implementation Framework.